JiyueQin/SimuInf/README.md

 ## Example Notebooks
-The repository includes several Jupyter notebooks demonstrating how to use the `SimuInf` package for simulation, analysis, validation, and visualization tasks.
+The repository includes several Jupyter notebooks demonstrating how to use the `SimuInf` package for simulation, analysis, and visualization tasks.

 | Notebook | Description |
 |-----------|--------------|